MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## More information

-In this exercise, you explored some of the image analysis and manipulation capabilities of the Computer Vision service.
+In this exercise, you explored some of the image analysis and manipulation capabilities of the Azure AI Vision service.
 The service also includes capabilities for reading text, detecting faces, and other computer vision tasks.

-For more information about using the **Computer Vision** service, see the [Computer Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/).
+For more information about using the **Azure AI Vision** service, see the [Azure AI Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/).